RavenousLegs

 local food - Siddus in Tirthan Valley

-7. Angling / Fishing for Rainbow Trouts in Tirthan River
+7. Rainbow Trouts Fishing in Tirthan River

 While I wouldn’t advocate for the killing of fish for any reason, Tirthan River holds the distinction of being the only river in India that breeds rainbow trout.
 Catch your own fish and get it cooked at your homestay.
 The locals there are known for their mouthwatering dishes and can whip up a feast fit for a king!
 However, fishing requires a daily permit from the forest department.